egzontina/mirror-clo/STYLEGUIDE.md

 ## Structure

+Use h2 ## for headings and subheadings in the articles.

 - Introduction.
 State the problem, audience and purpose of the article.
 - `<!-- more -->` break
 - Concepts they need to understand